Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Model Identifiability with Multiple Operators

 Even though we have derived the set $\hat{\signalset}$ from a purely geometrical argument, the constraints in \Cref{eq:inferred set} also offer a simple algebraic intuition: the inferred signal set consists of the points $v\in \R{n}$ which verify the following system of equations

 for all possible choices of $\ntransf$ points $x_1,\dots,x_{\ntransf}$ in $\signalset$.
-In other words, given a dataset of $N$ compressed samples $\{A_{g_i}x_i\}_{i=1}^{N}$, it is possible to build $\hat{\signalset}$ by trying all the possible combinations of $\ntransf$ samples\footnote{Despite providing a good intuition, this procedure for estimating $\signalset$ is far from being practical as it would require an infinite number of observed samples if the dimension of the signal set is not trivial $k>0$.} and keeping only the points $v$ which are the solutions of~\Cref{eq: algo_x}.
+In other words, given a dataset of $N$ incomplete samples $\{A_{g_i}x_i\}_{i=1}^{N}$, it is possible to build $\hat{\signalset}$ by trying all the possible combinations of $\ntransf$ samples\footnote{Despite providing a good intuition, this procedure for estimating $\signalset$ is far from being practical as it would require an infinite number of observed samples if the dimension of the signal set is not trivial $k>0$.} and keeping only the points $v$ which are the solutions of~\Cref{eq: algo_x}.

 It is trivial to see that $\signalset\subseteq \hat{\signalset}$, but when can we guarantee $\signalset=\hat{\signalset}$?
 As in the previous toy example, if there are not enough constraints, e.g., if we have a single $A$ and no additional transformations, the inferred set will have a dimension larger than $k$, containing undesired aliases.
-In particular, we have the following lower bound on the minimum number of measurements:
+In particular, we have the following \JT{necessary condition on the operators}: